Storm Eta leaves 150 dead or missing in Guatemala - RFI

 Giammattei said an army unit had arrived in the northern village of Queja to begin rescue efforts.

-He said a preliminary report from the unit indicated that "150 homes have been buried with 100 people dead."
+A preliminary report from the troops indicated that "150 homes have been buried with 100 people dead," he said.

 Giammattei added that another mudslide in the northeastern department of Huehuetenango, on the border with Mexico, had left 10 dead.

-He said the situation in Queja was "critical" with heavy rain continuing to fall and provoking new mudslides, while roads are still blocked.
+He said the situation in Queja was "critical," with heavy rain continuing to fall and setting off new mudslides, while roads are still blocked.

-Giammattei said there were several refuges in the area because some villages are cut off and lacking food and water.

-Eta has torn through Central America, leaving death and destruction in its wake since it made landfall in Nicaragua on Tuesday as a category 4 hurricane, although it has since been downgraded.
+Eta tore through Central America, leaving death and destruction in its wake since it first rocked Nicaragua as a Category 4 hurricane.

+Two days later it exited Honduras as a tropical depression, although weather forecasters warned it could again strengthen into a tropical storm as it heads towards Cuba.

+Cuba began taking measures on Friday to soften Eta's impact.
+It is due to hit on Sunday.

 © 2020 AFP